scrungus/ZeroTetris/README.md

 ## 5. Acknowledgements

-This package utilises several methods from the [codebase](https://github.com/andreanlay/tetris-ai-deep-reinforcement-learning) developed by andreanlay (2020) and the [codebase](https://github.com/Benjscho/gym-mdptetris) developed by Benjscho.
-The class hierarchy design was inspired by a [codebase](https://github.com/Hewiiitt/Gym-Circuitboard) developed by Hewiiitt.
+This package utilises several methods from the [codebase](https://github.com/andreanlay/tetris-ai-deep-reinforcement-learning) developed by andreanlay (2020) and the [codebase](https://github.com/Benjscho/gym-mdptetris) developed by Benjscho (2021).
+The class hierarchy design was inspired by a [codebase](https://github.com/Hewiiitt/Gym-Circuitboard) developed by Hewiiitt (2020).

 ## 6. Citing the project